OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 ## Using the UX design patterns

-You can use the [UX designer specifications](https://github.com/OfficeDev/Office-Add-in-Design-Patterns/blob/master/Patterns/Source%20Files) as a guide when you create your own UX design, or you can add the [source code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates) directly to your project.
+You can  add the [source code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates) directly to your project.
 To add the source code:

 1. Clone this repo.
 2. Copy the [assets folder](https://github.com/OfficeDev/Office-Add-in-UX-Design-Pattern-Code/tree/master/assets), and the code folder for the individual pattern you choose to your add-in project.